-The College's Consolidated Income and Expenditure Account shows a deficit on operations, after the depreciation of fixed assets of £249k (2010 deficit £807k).
+The College's Consolidated Income and Expenditure Account shows an operating surplus, after the depreciation of fixed assets of £238k (2011 deficit £249k).
 Constant improvement of the Colleges financial viability, as an independent institution within a collegiate university, provides the supporting foundation for its long term aims.
-The College's consolidated financial position has significantly improved over the last five years but it remains challenged to achieve a break even position:-
+The College's consolidated financial position has significantly improved over the last five years and this is the first time since the introduction of RCCA that the College has returned a surplus The College will be challenged to achieve a consistent long term break even position:-

-£m 2011 2010 2009 2008 2007
+£m 2012 2011 2010 2009 2008 2007

-Income 7.7 7.0 7.6 7.3 7.0
+Income 8.2 7.7 7.0 7.6 7.3 7.0

-Expenditure 7.9 7.8 9.2 9.1 9.0
+Expenditure 8.0 7.9 7.8 9.2 9.1 9.0

-Net Deficit -0.2 -0.8 -1.6 -1.8 -2.0
+Net Surplus/(Deficit) 0.2 (0.2) (8.0) (1.6) (1.8) (2.0)

-The financial improvement experienced over the last few years is as a result of a conscious financial review undertaken by the College.
-The College has taken the opportunity to review the cost base and has put in measures to control and reduce expenditure within its operations.
+The continued financial improvement reported over the last few years is as a result of a conscious financial review conducted by the College.
+The College appraised and evaluated the cost base and has instigated measures to control and reduce expenditure within its operations.
 The income generated through conferences and functions via catering and accommodation has increased.
-Donations, gifts and benefactions have been generated through active telephone campaigns and the adoption of total return.
+Donations, gifts and benefactions have been generated through telephone campaigns and the adoption of total return.
+There remains much to be done in refurbishing the historic buildings, providing graduate accommodation, maintaining outreach activities and raising sufficient bursary funds to support students in hardship.

-Excluding depreciation of assets (operational buildings and fixtures and fittings), the net surplus for the year amounted to £911k (2010 £386k).
+Excluding depreciation of assets (operational buildings, fixtures and fittings), the net surplus for the year amounted to £1,427k (2011 £911k).

-Over the course of the year, total net assets increased by £7.4M (2010 increased £6M).
+Over the course of the year, total net assets decreased by £0.4M (2010 increased £7.4M).